MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

     1688673701670      1         2       Penguin     ["Black","White"]       99.5
     ```
     Notice that the majestic penguin satisfies rule 2.
 None of the other birds satisfy any of the rules.
-1. In a separate session, insert a new bird that satisfies rule 3, which requires a bird whose first letter is 'R', with a wingspan greater than or equal to 20 centimeters, and whose colors contain "Red".
+1. In a separate session, insert a new bird that satisfies rule 3.
+Rule 3 requires a bird whose first letter is 'R', with a wingspan greater than or equal to 20 centimeters, and whose colors contain "Red".
+We will insert a "Really big robin" that satisfies this rule.
     ```sql
     INSERT INTO birds VALUES (11, 'Really big robin', 25.0, '["Red"]');
     ```